Cobra16319/AWS-KMS-Envelope-Wrap/README.md

 # AWS-KMS-Envelope-Wrap
 How to encrypt everything

-'''
-aws kms create-key --description "This key is used for envelope encryption"'
+'''aws kms create-key --description "This key is used for envelope encryption"'''
-'''

 Output: { "KeyMetadata": { "AWSAccountId": "************", "KeyId":